Weekdays 9:30am - 7pm.

 Lipedema is a medical condition that is often misunderstood for obesity and misdiagnosed for lymphedema or cellulite [1] and commonly occurs in females.

-Also spelt as lipoedema, lipedema is characterised by abnormal fat build-up that is distributed unevenly in the limbs such as buttocks, thighs, entire lower limbs, arms and legs.
+Also spelt as lipoedema, lipedema is characterised by abnormal fat build-up distributed unevenly in the limbs such as buttocks, thighs, entire lower limbs, arms and legs.
 It comes with 5 distinctive types and patterns and into 3 stages.

 Stages of lipedema